dosebotredux/DosebotRedux/readme.md

 # DoseBot

-**DoseBot** is a harm reduction Discord bot that can be used to provide server users with a variety of useful harm reduction information from the [PsychonautWiki](https://www.psychonautwiki.org) to promote safer use of recreational compounds.
+**DoseBot** is a harm reduction Discord bot used by over 72,000 users across 73 Discord servers that is used to provide users with a variety of useful harm reduction information from [PsychonautWiki](https://www.psychonautwiki.org) and effect information from [Effect Index](https://www.effectindex.com).

-**Harm reduction** is "the set of practical strategies and ideas at reducing negative consequences associated with drug use.
-Harm reduction is also a movement for social justice built on a belief in, and respect for, the rights of people who use drugs."
-[Harm Reduction Coalition](http://harmreduction.org/about-us/principles-of-harm-reduction/).
+**Harm reduction** is the set of practical strategies and ideas at reducing negative consequences associated with substance use.
+Harm reduction is also a movement for social justice built on a belief in, and respect for, the rights of people who use substances - [Harm Reduction Coalition](http://harmreduction.org/about-us/principles-of-harm-reduction/).

 The **drug abuse epidemic** that has been sweeping the the United States has cost 63,600 lives in 2016 alone [CDC](https://www.cdc.gov/nchs/products/databriefs/db294.htm), with a median age of 20.
-Our hope is that by providing accurate, scientifically backed best practices for substance use that we may reduce this number significantly, but we consider even one life saved a success.
+Every day DoseBot provides scientifically backed best practices to tens of thousands of users that helps save lives.

-## Commands
+## Features

-- --about => Displays information about DoseBot
-- --badtrip => Provides user with information useful during a bad trip
-- --bobross => Links a random, calming Bob Ross video
-- --combochart => Links a substance combination safety chart
-- --dxmcalc [weight in lbs] => Calculates safe dosages for DXM by weight
-- --effectinfo [effect] => Provides information on a given effect from the Effect Index
-- --effects [substance] => Provides a list of random effects for a given substance
-- --info [substance] => Provides an information sheet on a given substance with various pieces of harm reduction information
+- Substance harm reduction information
-- --psychtolerance [days since last trip] => Provides adjusted dosages accounting for tolerance, also provides a warning
+- Combination safety information
+- Role management system
-- --sei => Links the Subjective Effect Index
+- Effect information
-- --triptoy => Provides a triptoy
-- --video => Posts a random trippy video
+- Tolerance calculators
+- Quote management system
+- HRT information
+- Hilarious memes

 ## Contributors

-Currently this project is maintained by Cocoa, voreskin, maethor, and josikinz.
+Currently this project is maintained by [Cocoa](https://effectindex.com/profiles/Gabriel) with contributions from [Josikinz](https://effectindex.com/profiles/Josie), and Maethor.

 ## Usage